 You’ll find your data usage within your network’s smartphone app, or you can log into your account online.

 Pros and cons of no upfront cost phone contracts

 - No need to find a hefty lump sum

-- Make it easier to afford a high-end phone
+- Spreading your payments makes it easier to afford a good phone